i-am-ravi-prakash/leanrning/java/object-oriented-programming.md

 - It can have constructors and static methods also.
 - It can have final methods which will force the subclass not to change the body of the method.
 - Abstract class can have zero abstract methods also.

-Abstraction is a process of hiding the implementation details and showing only functionality to the user.

-Another way, it shows only essential things to the user and hides the internal details, for example, sending SMS where you type the text and send the message.
-You don't know the internal processing about the message delivery.
-Abstraction lets you focus on what the object does instead of how it does it.

 ```